Chapter 02 – Features & Definitions

 For link aggregation you’ll need to connect the Synology NAS to a network switch that supports link aggregation.
 Look for switches that mention support for 802.3ad or Link Aggregation Control Protocol (LACP).
 While there are many low-cost switches to choose from, most low-cost switches targeted toward home users don’t include link aggregation support.
 I currently use a TP-LINK TL-SG2216 16-Port Gigabit Smart Switch so I can confirm it works.
-Unfortunately I would consider the interface daunting for someone without experience setting up a network.
+Unfortunately I would consider the interface daunting for someone without experience setting up a network, and frustrating even for someone with experience.
 Search Amazon, or your favorite store’s website, for “802.3ad” and look for favorably reviewed switches.
 (Don’t trust search, verify the switch does support link aggregation.)

 If all you have is one computer, or only use one computer at a time, link aggregation will not improve performance for you since you are limited by the PCs network connection.
-Even if the computer supports link aggregation, some operating systems, and depending on the scenario, communication between any two computers (including the NAS) will only use one of the NICs.
+Even if the computer supports link aggregation, some operating systems will only support communication between any two computers (including the NAS)using only one of the NICs.

 If you have a computer and also want to stream video to your TV, or have multiple family members or employees using Synology services then link aggregation on the NAS will provide better performance.

-The network cables can be connected into different switches to provide redundancy.
+The network cables can also be connected into different switches to provide redundancy.

 Multiple Network Interfaces / Additional Features

-The dual network interface cards (NICs) can be used even without link aggregation.
+The dual network interface cards (NICs) can be used even without link aggregation or load balancing.
 Both NICs can be connected to a switch and each will be given an IP address.
 The dual NICs can also be configured to failover from one to the other if one NIC fails.
 Configuring for failover is a larger topic since the NIC in the Synology NAS is not the most likely point of failure.